 - Not ideal for dogs with sensitive teeth

-These mini biscuits have a crisp, crunchy texture that feels satisfying and can help with dental hygiene.
+These mini biscuits have a crisp, crunchy texture that can help with dental hygiene.
 They're sized for small mouths, making them practical for puppies during training or as a quick reward.
 The assorted flavors keep things interesting for dogs who like variety.

 What We Like: